elnobun/internet-connection-detector/README.md

 # Description
-A Toast Notification that detects your internet notification, and lets you know when you are offline, and back online.
+A Toast Notification that detects your internet status, and notifies you know when you are offline, and back online.

 ## Tools
 - [x] HTML